ashutoshraims/dataset/provider/dataset-gc/docs/baremetal/README.md

 | `SCHEMA_API` | ex `http://schema/api/legal/v1` | Schema API endpoint | no | output of infrastructure deployment |
 | `DMS_API_BASE` | ex `http://localhost:8081/api/file/v2/files` | *Only for local usage.* Allows to override DMS service base url value from Datastore.  | no | - |

-These variables define service behavior, and are used to switch between `anthos` or `gcp` environments, their overriding and usage in mixed mode was not tested.
+These variables define service behavior, and are used to switch between `baremetal` or `gcp` environments, their overriding and usage in mixed mode was not tested.
 Usage of spring profiles is preferred.

 | name | value | description | sensitive? | source |